|Hino, Shiga (日野町; Hino-chō)|

 Hino-cho (日野町; Hino-chō) is a town in southeastern Shiga Prefecture.

-In area, Hino is one of the largest townships in Shiga.
+In area, Hino is one of the largest towns in Shiga.
 Although it is landlocked, surrounded by much larger cities, and serviced by only one train station, Hino can well hold its own with major festivals such as the Hino Matsuri in early May and major sightseeing attractions.
+The town is quiet and rural, and certain areas are noted for traditional townscapes.

 Hino's history features old castle ruins, Lord Gamo Ujisato who developed the area (before moving to Aizu-Wakamatsu Castle in Fukushima Pref.), and Hino shonin merchants who produced and sold their merchandise all over Japan.
 A few of their large, Japanese-style homes can still be seen (and toured) today, such as the Omi Hino Merchant Museum.